 6. Avoid comparisons

 Comparing yourself to others can make you vulnerable to anxiety, low self-esteem and depression.
 We're naturally inclined to compare ourselves to others.
-Social media make it very difficult not to.
+Social media makes it very difficult not to.
 However, what people showcase online is carefully corrected and selected to display only the best features.

 Trying to keep up with those fake standards is bound to make you hate your life.
 Even when you know images and posts are edited, they can still make you feel inadequate.

-“However, if you're fed up with the hatred of your life, start practising gratitude.
+“If you're fed up with the hatred of your life, start practising gratitude.
 Even in the darkest moments, there is something to be grateful for.”

 So, do not compare yourself.
 Direct your energy towards your authentic needs and wishes instead.
 Ask yourself — what would I want if I was not trying to keep up?
 What would I do if I did not care about praise, money, accomplishments, recognition?